-The shape of media measurement, the basis of media planning, buying and selling, will be driven by the outcomes of the three measurement battles being waged in Canada today.
-Census vs Panel battle lines are roughly drawn between Legacy and Internet media measurement, with Comscore being the digital panel exception to the census rule.
+The future of media measurement, the basis for media planning, buying and selling, will be driven by the outcomes of three measurement battles being waged in Canada today.
+Census vs Panel battle lines are roughly drawn between Legacy and data-based Internet media measurement.
 Legacy media also tend to measure content (TV programs for example) as opposed to the digital commercial/ad impression metric employed by the digital side of our media business.
 A third battle line has been drawn between proprietary metrics from large walled garden outfits and industry co-op measurement approaches employed by Numeris, Vividata and MRC audits.
-The buyer side of our business generally hope that Census, Commercial and Industry emerge vicorious.
+The buyer side of our business generally hope that Census, Commercial and Industry emerge victorious.